From the Desks of our Academic Deans

 Dear Prospective Student,

 Thank you for your interest in the School of Natural Sciences and Mathematics (NAMS) at Stockton University.
 We pride ourselves on a student-centered curriculum and provide learning opportunities in the classroom, lab, and in the field.
 Many NAMS faculty have active research programs and invite you to participate in on-campus research or off-campus internship opportunities.
-You can choose from degree programs in biochemistry and molecular biology, biology, chemistry, environmental sciences, geology, marine science, mathematics, physics and sustainability.
+You can choose from undergraduate degree programs in biochemistry and molecular biology, biology, chemistry, environmental sciences, geology, marine science, mathematics, physics, and sustainability.
 Many degrees offer the option of a teaching certificate concurrently with the Stockton School of Education.
-Stockton also offers dual-degree programs in engineering, medical technology, Doctor of Osteopathic Medicine, Doctor of Dental Medicine, and Doctor of Pharmacy with our partner universities, as well as a dual BS/Professional Science Master’s (PSM) in environmental science at Stockton.
-You can also obtain a certificate in geographic information systems or energy studies.
+We also offer dual-degree programs in engineering, Doctor of Osteopathic Medicine, Doctor of Dental Medicine, and Doctor of Pharmacy with our partner universities, as well as a dual BS/Professional Science Master’s (PSM) in environmental science at Stockton.
+Students can also pursue post-graduate education in Data Science and Strategic Analytics, Coastal Zone Management, and Environmental Science.
+We also offer certificates in geographic information systems or energy studies.

-NAMS has recently opened new laboratories and facilities for animal and plant growth with the opening of the Unified Science Laboratories phase I and II.
-These laboratories are equipped with state-of-the-art instrumentation including, but not limited to: an atomic force microscope in physics, a 400 MHz NMR in chemistry, a suite of genetic analyzers in biology/biochemistry, a makers-workshop for sustainability and geographic information systems (GIS) computer labs in environmental science.
+The Unified Science Centers are housed in two buildings spanning over 121,000 sq. ft., which includes a new vivarium and greenhouse.
+The buildings laboratories are equipped with state-of-the-art instrumentation including, but not limited to: an atomic force microscope in physics, a 400 MHz NMR in chemistry, a suite of genetic analyzers in biology/biochemistry, and a makers-workshop for sustainability in the adjacent building.
+Our Arts and Sciences Building provides outstanding facilities for teaching and research in Environmental Science and Geology, as well as related areas of public policy and geographic information systems (GIS) computer labs.
 NAMS also maintains a Marine Field Station with dockside laboratories, oceanographic vessels and access to the bays and ocean.
-In addition, our greater than 2,000-acre campus is used as a natural environmental laboratory with areas set aside for wetlands conservation, lakes, an arboretum and an organic and sustainable farm.
+In addition, our greater than 2,000-acre campus is used as a natural environmental laboratory with areas set aside for wetlands conservation, lakes, an arboretum, and an organic and sustainable farm.
 NAMS also supports the Harold Taylor Observatory and the Stockton Coastal Research Center.

-Graduates with degrees in the Natural Sciences and Mathematics may join the workforce as laboratory technicians, field scientists and policy makers in government or private industry, or are prepared to seek additional graduate and professional training for careers as academic or corporate research scientists, medical professionals (MD, DO, D.D.S., D.C.) and technology entrepreneurs.
+Graduates with degrees in the Natural Sciences and Mathematics may join the workforce as laboratory technicians, field scientists and policy makers in government or private industry or are prepared to seek additional graduate and professional training for careers as academic or corporate research scientists, medical professionals and technology entrepreneurs.

 Apply today and meet your future.
 (Make sure to check out our test-optional policy.)